 The Environmental Policy Statement is a declaration of senior management's commitment to protection of the environment, and serves as the foundation for this EMS.
-All employees are expected to be familiar with and understand this policy.
 This policy is aligned with DOE's core mission and includes a commitment to continual environmental improvement, pollution prevention, and regulatory compliance.